Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

  - Aldon raises his shield, disarms the bandit, and glares at him.
  - Anthil runs in, designates the bandit as his prey, and stabs him with his forks.
  - The bandit runs away, pulls out a sling, and fires it at Aldon.
- - Tarot runs in, mirrors himself across the bandit (flanking him), and caves his skull in with the mirror image.
+ - Tarot runs in, and caves the bandit's skull in.
  - Tabitha lays an illusion of warped terrain over the are where more bandits wait, slowing down reinforcements.
  - The first reinforcement laboriously makes his way across the warped terrain and misses Anthil with his sling.
  - The first, dead bandit's dog critically nibbles on Tarot